frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

 }
 ```

-And now we can run the program to a `Future`, check how the result from the fetch is printed to the console:
+Now we can run the program to a `Future`.
+Check how the result from the fetch is printed to the console:

 ```tut:book
 import scala.concurrent._